 On 27 February 2009, orphan designation (EU/3/08/599) was granted by the European Commission to Prosensa Therapeutics B.V., The Netherlands, for exon 51 specific phosphorothioate oligonucleotide for the treatment of Duchenne muscular dystrophy .

-The sponsorship was transferred to Glaxo Group Ltd., United Kingdom, in June 2010 and subsequently to Prosensa Therapeutics B.V., in April 2014.
+The sponsorship was transferred to Glaxo Group Ltd., United Kingdom, in June 2010 then to Prosensa Therapeutics B.V., in April 2014 and finally to BioMarin International Limited, Ireland, in April 2015.

 For a list of the administrative updates to this public summary of opinion please refer to the PDF document below.